 Long before social distancing was a requirement, many of us routinely sought escape from civilization.
 Overlanding and off-grid camping have exploded in popularity over the last decade.
-While it’s nice to get away from the city and big-screen TVs and the Internet, going off-grid doesn’t have to mean eschewing all the comforts of home.
+While it’s nice to get away from your home, going off-grid doesn’t have to mean eschewing all the comforts of it.
 With a proper rooftop tent, you can have access to a plush, go-anywhere sleep space that’s almost as comfortable as your bedroom back home.

 Pros and Cons of Rooftop Tents

 Spend any time on YouTube, and all the most drool-worthy overlanding rigs seem to boast pricey rooftop tents.
 Their ubiquity makes them seem like a requirement for anyone serious about overlanding.
 If you’re in the market for one, it’s important to understand their pros and cons to determine if they’re right for you.

 The two best reasons most car campers opt for a rooftop tent are convenience and comfort.
 The best models are designed to pitch in a couple of minutes.
 In most cases, all that’s required is finding a relatively level parking spot, undoing a few straps or latches, and raising the roof (literally).
 Even mid-range models boast hydraulic struts to assist with the latter, so it requires near-zero effort.
 Most models are durable and robust enough to survive even the strongest storms, making them far more weather-resistant than most tents.
 What’s more, a growing number of rooftop tents also feature a built-in foam mattress that can stay inside the tent, whether it’s open or closed.